Review: Minecraft Xbox 360 Edition

 After you’ve survived your first night and completed the tasks in the tutorial you can walk through a stone passage and enter the rest of the world.
 What you’ll notice is that there’s a deserted town that covers all the basics of building.
-There’s beds and bookcases and switches and signs, the best way I can describe it is to say it’s the front of the Lego box that shows what you’re going to end up with once you assemble your bricks.
+There are beds and bookcases and switches and signs, the best way I can describe it is to say it’s the front of the Lego box that shows what you’re going to end up with once you assemble your bricks.

 What I will tell everyone to do at this point is to save where you are in the tutorial, stop playing, and go start a new game.

-There’s two reasons why I say this.
+There are two reasons why I say this.

 1. Don’t spoil certain portions of the game.

 Yeah, I know what I said up there with “it’s been argued that this removes some of the discovery of the game but I don’t agree.”
-I stand by that but this isn’t the tutorial anymore and to have everything prefabricated and ready to use kills a lot of what Minecraft Minecraft.
+I stand by that but this isn’t the tutorial anymore and to have everything prefabricated and ready to use kills a lot of what makes Minecraft Minecraft.
 Getting to this point of the game past the opening tutorial you know what you need to do to succeed at the game, what you’re going into now is almost a cheat code of sorts that shows the unlocks for everything in the game.

 2. You’re not going to want to start over.

 Once you start a new game you’ll have the choice of difficulty ranging from peaceful with no monsters to hard with lots of monsters that are nearly impossible to kill.
 You’ll also see the options to make an online game through Xbox Live and a box to make it invite only.
 Lastly you’ll be able to name your world and then add a seed for the world generator.
-The seed part is what confused me but I sorted it out, it just means what world and if you select no seed then you’ll get a randomly generated world.
+The seed part is what confused me but I sorted it out, it just means which world and if you select no seed then you’ll get a randomly generated world.

 From there it’s just like the tutorial, you’re alone and have nothing but the clothes on your back and the idea is to get to a place of comfort.
 That’s it, no final boss or high score, just work until you gain the overall satisfaction of a job well done.
-This is where there’s a love/hate relationship with the game, everyone looking for a predetermined goal wont find what they’re looking for because there’s no story, no direction, just the world and what you make out of it.
-How I said I killed pig with pork chops to conserve my tools?
+This is where there’s a love/hate relationship with the game, everyone looking for a predetermined goal won’t find what they’re looking for because there’s no story, no direction, just the world and what you make out of it.
+When I said I killed pigs with pork chops to conserve my tools?
 Well I imagined the local news doing a story on pork on pork crime and instantly there was a storyline in my game, it’s whatever you can imagine.